PeterJBurke/RID/README.md

 Developed using a basic ESP32 TTGO module:
 HiLetgo ESP32 LCD WiFi Kit ESP-32 1.14 Inch LCD Display WiFi+Bluetooth CH9102 USB Type-C Internet Development Board for Arduino

-Diplays lat/lon of one UAV.
+Displays lat/lon of one UAV.

 Repo is meant to work with PlatformIO in Visual Studio Code.